sai0336/sai0336/README.md

 A wireless gamepad built on ESP32 that connects to PC and Android as a HID device.
 Uses capacitive touch sensors as buttons and a vibration motor for haptic feedback.
 No drivers needed.

 ### Remote Plant Watering System
-IoT system that lets me water plants at my family home in Ratnagiri from Mumbai, about 400 km away.
+IoT system that lets me water plants at my home in Ratnagiri from Mumbai, about 400 km away.
 ESP32 connected to a pump and soil moisture sensor, controlled through the Blynk app over WiFi.

 ### Ghost — AI Voice Assistant
 Voice assistant built in Python that uses multiple free AI providers (Groq, Cerebras, SambaNova, Cohere) with automatic fallback.
 Supports weather, news, YouTube, camera vision via Gemini, and basic PC control.